What is Channel?

-The Prevent Duty Guidance for higher education institutions in England

-  and Wales states that it is expected for appropriate members of staff to

-  have an understanding of when to make referrals to the Channel programme

-  and where to get additional advice and support.
-It is expected that

-  institutions will have a process for this.
+The Prevent Duty Guidance for higher education providers in England and Wales states that it is expected that appropriate members of staff will have an understanding of when to make referrals to the Channel programme and where to get additional advice and support.
+It is expected that providers will have a process for this.

 Individuals are identified as being at risk of being drawn into any form of terrorism, normally by frontline public sector workers trained through WRAP (Workshop to Raise Awareness of Prevent).
 An initial assessment is then carried out by the police, Prevent professionals or social care professionals in an information gathering stage to check if the referral is malicious or misguided.
 If this initial assessment concludes that the person is at risk of being drawn into terrorism, a multi-agency Channel panel is held to confirm the assessment and consider what support should be offered.